56 / sacramento state admission, freshmen california state university, sacramento

 Baccalaureate (IB) program as satisfying the college preparatory

-subject requirements for admission.* The applicant’s high school
+subject requirements for admission.* The applicants high school

 GPA and score on the ACT or SAT I will also be used in deter-